- NYC is temporarily expanding outdoor seating options for restaurants and bars during NYC’s reopening. Visit

 - Complete any off-site fabrication of the Street Seat, as necessary, per your design drawings or per the standard design.

-- DOT will install traffic signs, parking lane marking, wheel stop bars and/or temporary plastic bollards after the installation, if deemed necessary.
+- NYC DOT will install traffic signs, parking lane marking, wheel stop bars and/or temporary plastic bollards after the installation, if deemed necessary.